 In MLA formatted papers, you must have a works cited page at the end of your paper that gives complete information in alphabetical order by author's last name for every source you used within your paper.
 For each source, you should provide information regarding each of these nine elements if these elements are present.
 Use the type of punctuation to finish the element as appears in the list.
 All citation entries end with a period, even if the last thing in the entry is a web address/URL:

-This is person who wrote your source.
+This is person who wrote (created) your source.
 List the author's last name, then entire first name and middle initial if applicable.

 Example: Stonehouse, Frederick.

 2. Title of Source. or "Title of Soure."

 This is the title of the actual source that you used.
 This could be a larger work, like a book, film, or website, in which case use italics.
 If it is a smaller work, like an article that appears in a magazine or journal, a poem, essay, or chapter that appears inside a larger book or collection, a television episode that appears within a television series, a webpage that appears within a website, or a song that appears within an album, use quotation marks.

 Example: Stonehouse, Frederick.
 Haunted Lakes: Great Lakes Ghost Stories, Superstitions and Sea Serpents.

 3. Title of Container,

 This is the larger work that contains a smaller work.
 This element is only present if your source is a smaller work that is contained within a larger work, such as those described above that would use quotation marks.
 Because this is a typically a major work, this element should usually be italicized.

 If your source is a major work like a book or film that was found within a database like Ebrary or a repository such as Netflix, that database or repository would be included at the very of the citation.
 The name of the database or repository would be italicized, followed by a comma and identifying information for the source you used, such as a DOI or URL of the source.